Skip to main content

 You should know how to:

-• join and leave motorways, using acceleration and deceleration lanes
+• join and leave motorways using acceleration and deceleration lanes

-• use your mirrors effectively
+• use your mirrors effectively at higher speeds

-• respond to other road users
+• respond safely to other road users

 • use the correct lane